-In our recent post, My Secret Strategies for Building an Amazing Bridal Team, we talked about how to start thinking about the process.
+In our post, My Secret Strategies for Building an Amazing Bridal Team, we talked about how to start thinking about the process.
 Today we will discuss how to find artists and stylists for your bridal team.

 WHAT TO LOOK FOR IN MAKEUP ARTISTS & STYLISTS

 The artists and stylists that show up late, will give you all kinds of excuses for why they are late.
 Just nip the interview in the bud and send them home.
 I don’t care that you had a flat tire, your ass is late.
 Here is the brutal reality: Will a bride be understanding when she has a limited time before she has to be at church?
 No. And neither should you.
 Being punctual is CRUCIAL.
 Don't waste your time with these artists.
 Keep it moving and find the ones who are punctual and show up on time.

 Find People You Want to Be Around

 Find people with a wonderful attitude, good manners and that you would love to be around.
 Weddings are an emotional time and personalities matter more than ever!

 In the day of social media, it’s amazing to me how many times I come in contact with people I think are the walking dead.
 My mom laughs at me every time we are out and I come in contact with these zombie-like creatures.
-As I was sitting at a resturant It goes a little like this:
+As I sit at a restaurant, it goes a little like this: